wiloon/blog/content/post/archive-3/2020-04-22-ssh-multiplexing.md

 与开启multiplexing相关的参数有3个，ControlMaster、ControlPath、ControlPersist

 ControlMaster Enables the sharing of multiple sessions over a single network connection.
 When set to yes, ssh(1) will listen for connections on a control socket specified using the ControlPath argument.
 Additional sessions can connect to this socket using the same ControlPath with ControlMaster set to no (the default).
-These sessions will try to reuse the master instance’s network connection rather than initiating new ones, but will fall back to connecting normally if the control socket does not exist, or is not listening.
+These sessions will try to reuse the master instance's network connection rather than initiating new ones, but will fall back to connecting normally if the control socket does not exist, or is not listening.

 Setting this to ask will cause ssh(1) to listen for control connections, but require confirmation using ssh-askpass(1).
 If the ControlPath cannot be opened, ssh(1) will continue without connecting to a master instance.